chris22smith/chris22smith.github.io/src/blog/content-management-systems-explained.md

 As well as working with text you can insert various media - images, video clips, audio files, Flash.

 So, what are the benefits?
 Well, the main benefit is that anyone can use it which means that your site can be managed by anyone.
-In a medium or large company that means anyone in a team, not just the IT person or contracted web design company.
-For a small private site it gives you full freedom to control your content and changes happen instantly - no more waiting for the web designer to make your changes.
+In a medium or large company that means anyone in a team, not just the IT person or contracted <a href="http://www.chris-smith-web.com/wp" target="_self">web design company</a>.
+For a small private site it gives you full freedom to control your content and changes happen instantly - no more waiting for the <a href="http://www.chris-smith-web.com/wp" target="_self">web designer</a> to make your changes.

 If you're still using a static website and relying on someone else to update it, it's time to take control and manage your own content.